cleveradssolutions/CAS-Android/README.md

   }
 }
 ```

+An `managerID` is a unique ID number assigned to each of your ad placements when they're created in CAS.
+The manager ID is added to your app's code and used to identify ad requests.
+If you haven't created an CAS account and registered an app yet, now's a great time to do so at [cleveradssolutions.com](https://cleveradssolutions.com).
+In a real app, it is important that you use your actual CAS manager ID.

-CAS.initialize can be called for different identifiers to create different managers.
+`CAS.initialize` can be called for different identifiers to create different managers.
 ***
 </details>
 <details><summary><b>Subscribe listener to Ad Loading response</b></summary>